Last Updated on April 24, 2023 by Dave Schoenbeck

 How to Plan for a New Year

-Here is a new year reflection that I like to use with my clients to help them think through the previous year and fire them up about the exciting challenges ahead.
+Here is a new year reflection I like to use with my clients to help them think through the previous year and fire them up about the exciting challenges ahead.

 - What worked well in this past year?